HildahWaweru/Data-Analysis-Portfolio-/README.md

 Hi there!
 I'm Hildah Waweru, I have built a solid foundation in data analysis and developed a passion for leveraging data to uncover valuable insights.
 I am eager to apply my technical and analytical abilities in data analysis as an entry-level data specialist.

-I am passionate about uncovering insights and solving real-world problems through data.
 My projects span across different domains such as business, finance, health, and customer analytics — reflecting my ability to adapt to various industries and datasets.

 Throughout my learning journey, I have developed strong skills in data cleaning, visualization, analysis, and predictive modeling using Python, SQL, Excel, and Power BI.
 Whether working independently or as part of a team, I enjoy exploring data, discovering patterns, and generating actionable insights to support informed decision-making.